qeesung/gitaly/doc/beginners_guide.md

 Before you can develop on Gitaly, it's required to have the [GitLab Development Kit][gdk] properly installed.
-After installing GitLab, verify it to be working by starting the required servers and visiting GitLab on `http://localhost:3000`.
+After installing GitLab, verify it to be working by starting the required servers and visiting GitLab at `http://localhost:3000`.

 #### Gitaly Proto